imagineLife/human-effort/career-ladders/ladder-small-org.md

 # A Small-Org Ladder

-Here, a React+Node-focused engineering ladder -
+Here, a React+Node-focused engineering ladder.
+Tech-specific ladder details do not seem popular, as the tech is changing perhaps more-frequently than a persons' tenure in a given position.
+Tech-specifics can help put skin on how 'principles' apply to the details of an engineers day.
+Here's an attempt -

 | Category     | Junior Engineer                                                                                                                                                                                               | Engineer | Senior Engineer |
 | :----------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | :------- | :-------------- |